 Somerset Farm Soft pastels on sandpaper.
 Peter Weatherill circa 2014

 WHAT is pastel ?Pastel is an ancient colouring medium which has its roots in the caves when prehistoric artists used soft coloured stone to mark the outlines of animals on the hard rock walls.
-Modern soft pastels are made up of pure ground pigment mixed with a binder and varying amount of filler into a soft paste and then left to dry into sticks.
+Modern soft pastels are made up of pure ground pigment mixed with a binder and varying amount of filler into a soft paste and then left to dry in sticks.
 Soft pastels have less binder than hard pastels and are therefore tend to be more crumbly.
 They allow fast lay down of colour which can be blended on the paper or card support but have the relative disadvantage that the picture surface is merely held in place on the support by gravity and the roughness of the surface.
 For this reason, pastel images need to be framed up quickly with a special way of mounting and a protective layer of glass to prevent damage.
 The high level of pigment and relative thickness of the medium mean that the images are usually safe against all but the strongest Ultra Violet light fading.

 A box of traditional soft pastels stored in colour sets.
 Mainly Winsor & Newton, but a sprinkling of other brands.The sectional box enables the artist to keep the colours separate and reduces the amount of surface build up from other colours which make colour identity difficult.The colours are graded downwards from dark to light and across in yellows, blues, greens, greys & purples and finally reds & blacks.This box of mine is in need of use !